 All minimally invasive procedures are not created equal

-North American Spine’s partner physicians perform more than 30 spine procedures depending on the needs of the patient.
-We work with interventional pain specialists, orthopedic spine surgeons and neurosurgeons to match the patient to the right procedure(s).
-The ultimate goal is to relieve the patient’s pain symptoms through the least invasive means possible.
-For many patients, part of a suggested treatment plan will include the AccuraScope® procedure.
-The AccuraScope procedure utilizes a natural opening at the base of your spine to access the spinal canal.
+The minimally invasive back and neck procedure utilizes a natural opening at the base of your spine to access the spinal canal.
 In addition to being less traumatic, this approach allows the physician to guide instruments along the length of the lumbar spine, diagnosing and treating problems in real time.
-North American Spine offers the least invasive surgery available, and the only one that can treat multiple levels with a single procedure.
+The least invasive surgery available, this procedure has the ability to treat multiple levels of damage within one procedure.

 Do you want to learn more?

 Start a personalized case review by submitting your MRI or CT scan report.

 - Anterior Cervical Decompression With Spinal Fusion (ACDF)

 - Anterior Lumbar Interbody Fusion (ALIF)

 - Artificial Disc Replacement